Alon Abutbul: Theater

-Throughout the years, Abutbul played many theater shows, mostly in the Habima Theatre, which included among others: Hamlet, Caviar and Lentils, Blood Brothers, Closer, and Forgiveness.
+Throughout the years, Abutbul played many theatre shows, mostly in the Habima Theatre, which included, among others: Hamlet, Caviar and Lentils, Blood Brothers, Closer, and Forgiveness.

 Abutbul also played in the Haifa Theater in various plays which included among others King Lear, Andorra, Yair, and Ben-Shitrit's Baby.

-TV
+Television

 In 1997, Abutbul played alongside the Israeli actress Tinker Bell and Sivan Shavit in the Israeli drama A Speck on the Eyelash.
-In 1998 Abutbul played in the Israeli drama series Campaign.
+In 1998, Abutbul played in the Israeli drama series Campaign.
 That same year he starred alongside Rivka Michaeli in the Israeli TV film Im Hukim.
 Since 1999 Abutbul began playing in the award-winning Israel drama series Shabatot VeHagim, alongside Dror Keren, Merav Gruber, Lior Ashkenazi and Yael Abecassis.
 The series lasted five seasons until 2004.
 Abutbul also directed one episode of the series.

 In 2004, Abutbul participated in the Israeli TV movie Egoz.
-In 2005 Abutbul played alongside Yigal Adika in the Israeli drama series Melanoma My Love which aired on the Israeli Channel 2.
-In 2006 Abutbul starred alongside Maya Dagan and Orna Banai in the Israeli Drama series Ima'le which was broadcast on the Israeli channel 2.
+In 2005 Abutbul played alongside Yigal Adika in the Israeli drama series Melanoma My Love aired on the Israeli Channel 2.
+In 2006 Abutbul starred alongside Maya Dagan and Orna Banai in the Israeli Drama series Ima'le broadcast on the Israeli channel 2.

 In 2007, Abutbul participated in the third season of the reality show Dancing with the Stars which was broadcast on the Israeli Channel 2 and in addition to that he appeared in the Israeli drama series Lost and Found.
 In 2009 Abutbul participated in the third season of the Israeli telenovela Ha-Alufa.

 In 2010, Abutbul made guest appearances in several American television series, including NCIS, Fringe, The Mentalist and Castle.

 In 2012, Abutbul made an appearance in several more American television series, including Burn Notice and the season 2 finale of Homeland.

-In 2013, Abutbul has made appearances in the AMC series Low Winter Sun.
+In 2013, Abutbul made appearances in the AMC series Low Winter Sun.

-Abutbul is a cast member of Snowfall, a TV series that is a FX production.
-The series premiered on July 5, 2017.
-He portrays the character of Avi Drexler on this show.
+Abutbul was a cast member of the FX TV series Snowfall.
+He appeared in 25 episodes from 2017 to 2022, as the character Avi Drexler.

 Abutbul starred in the Tales of Arcadia series in 3Below where voiced the series main villain General Val Morando.

-January 8, 2020 he appeared as Zev Shazam in Hawaii Five-0.
+In 2020, he appeared as Zev Shazam in Season 10, Episode 13 of Hawaii Five-0.